 Workers have safer working conditions and protection against discrimination due to organizations, such as The Orange County Labor Federation, that exist for legitimate reasons.
 They provide emotional support to help undocumented workers, regardless of their status.

 To this day, undocumented immigrants must struggle against a system that actively limits their rights, a system that continually identifies them as ‘the other.’
 Ultimately, these undocumented people must endure an experience that simultaneously marginalizes and brings them together, an experience that is exemplified in Dalia’s comment that, “We have called ourselves ‘The Dacamented.’”

 Lori A. Sinanian is a UC Irvine student studying English where she is a content writer for InSight Magazine.
-Sinanian sits on the UCI Student Center Board of Advisors as an At-Large member.
+Sinanian sits on the UCI Student Center Board of Advisors as Vice Chair.
 As a womxn of color, she is a proud child of two immigrant parents of Armenian descent from Cyprus and Venezuela.
-She can be contacted by email at email@example.com or by Instagram at @lori.sinanian.
+She can be contacted by email at firstname.lastname@example.org or by Instagram at @lori.sinanian.